NCleverly/CommonCore/CommonCore Extensions/Xamarin.Forms.CommonCore.Localization/_init/readme.txt

 ﻿
 Step 0:
     Define the values in the localization.csv file in an editor like Microsoft Excel.
-Make sure to save as comma delimited Unicode.
+Make sure to save as comma delimited Unicode (CSV UTF8).

     Columns define language and rows define the variable.